-M State counselors assist in the total development of each student and his or her personal and life-career planning goals.
+M State counselors assist in the total development of each student and their personal and life-career planning goals.
 College counselors strive to provide an accepting environment in a confidential setting.
 They can assist with career guidance, career selection, personal and life-career planning resources, short-term individual counseling and in making referrals.